Beautiful Monsters: Befriending Our Feeling World

 Cognitive mind becomes bossy: “No problem.
 It’s fine.”
 But the problem is in the feeling world.
 So feeling needs to feel: ‘I’m okay,’ and not only hear it as an idea.

 Knowing and awareness help you to heal the feeling.
 One day, you feel your feeling, and then a supportive feeling arises inside the feeling world itself.
-That supportive feeling connects with right understanding, and then it heals unhealthy feeling.
+That supportive feeling connects with right understanding, and then it heals unhealthy feelings.

 Four “not doing” points